wangmq77/dl-inference-server/README.md

 [Inference Container User Guide](http://docs.nvidia.com/deeplearning/dgx/index.html) for information on how to install and configure the inference server.

+## Branches

+**master**: Active development branch.
+Typically will be compatible with the currently released NVIDIA Inference Server container, but not guaranteed.

+**18.04**: Branch compatible with NVIDIA Inference Server 18.04.

 ## Building The Clients

 Before building the client libraries and applications you must first